Skip to main content

 Do double-hung window replacements require a building permit in Boise?

-In most cases, like-for-like double-hung window replacements in Boise do not require a building permit as long as the window size, location, and structural framing remain unchanged.
-However, a permit is required if you are changing the rough opening size, adding a new window where one did not exist, converting a window to a different type that alters the wall structure, or if the window is part of an egress requirement for a bedroom.
-Ada County and the City of Boise both follow the 2018 International Residential Code.
-Iron Crest Remodel verifies permit requirements before every project begins so homeowners never face compliance surprises.
+In most cases, a like-for-like double-hung replacement does not require a permit as long as the opening size, location, and structural framing are unchanged.
+A permit is required if you enlarge or relocate the rough opening, add a window where none existed, alter the wall structure, or change a bedroom window in a way that affects egress compliance.
+The City of Boise and the surrounding Treasure Valley jurisdictions enforce the International Residential Code as adopted by the state.
+Iron Crest Remodel (RCE-6681702) verifies permit requirements for your specific jurisdiction before work begins so there are no compliance surprises.

 Ready for Double-Hung Windows?